Erimelowo/OpenVR-Dynamic-Resolution/README.md

 _Make sure **SteamVR's Render Resolution** is set to **Custom** (which percentage doesn't matter)_

 - Download the [latest release ](https://github.com/Louka3000/OpenVR-Dynamic-Resolution/releases/latest/download/OpenVR-Dynamic-Resolution.zip)
-- Extract the .zip and move it in a fixed directory (e.g. Documents, **not** Downloads)
+- Extract the .zip
 - Launch `OpenVR-Dynamic-Resolution.exe`

 Make sure to check the Settings Descriptions below, especially to auto-start the program with SteamVR.

 ## Settings Descriptions

 Settings are found in the `settings.ini` file.
-Do not rename it.
+Do not rename that file.

-- autoStart: (0 = disabled, 1 = enabled) Enabling it will launch the program with SteamVR automatically. **Warning: If you try disabling auto-start from a different folder than the one you enabled it from, your SteamVR settings might be corrupted and wiped.
-Place OpenVR-Dynamic-Resolution in a fixed directory such as Documents.
-Make sure to disable auto-start from the original folder before moving it if you had enabled it.**
+- autoStart: (0 = disabled, 1 = enabled) Enabling it will launch the program with SteamVR automatically.

 - initialRes: The resolution the program sets when starting.